North Vietnam: Etymology

-The official name of the North Vietnamese state was the "Democratic Republic of Vietnam" (Việt Nam Dân chủ Cộng hòa).
-The South was known as the "Republic of Vietnam".
+The official name of the state was the Democratic Republic of Vietnam.
+The South was known as the Republic of Vietnam.

 Việt Nam (/vi/) was the name adopted by Emperor Gia Long in 1804.
-It is a variation of "Nam Việt" (南 越, Southern Việt), a name used in ancient times.
+It is thought to be a variation of Nam Việt ("Southern Việt"), a name used in ancient times.
 In 1839, Emperor Minh Mạng renamed the country Đại Nam ("Great South").
-In 1945, the nation's official name was changed back to "Vietnam".
-The name is also sometimes rendered as "Viet Nam" in English.
-The term "North Vietnam" became common usage in 1954, when the Geneva Conference provisionally partitioned Vietnam into communist and non-communist parts.
+In 1945, the nation's official name was changed back to Vietnam.
+The name is also sometimes rendered as Viet Nam in English.
+The designation North Vietnam became common usage after 1954, when the Geneva Accords provisionally partitioned Vietnam into communist and non-communist zones.